Tech

 April 2, 2014

-In 5.2.2, we’re addressing a common challenge for SIP phones in LANs that need an outbound proxy based on their location.
-To provide the required quality of service, devices like Edgewater VoIP routers or even simpler routers route SIP traffic separately from other office data.
+In 5.2.2 we’re addressing a common challenge for SIP phones in LANs that need an outbound proxy based on their location.
+To provide the required quality of service, devices like Edgewater VoIP routers, or even simpler routers, route SIP traffic separately from other office data.
 To offer more flexibility, we’ve introduced a pattern-based list for specifying outbound proxies.
 This allows you to define specific IP addresses, ports, and transport types for different networks.
 For example, if a tenant has two offices with different network setups, the domain setting allows administrators to configure outbound proxies for each office using patterns like "1.2.3.4/32/10.0.0.2" or "10.43.0.0/24/edge43.company.com:5061/tls".

-Another piece in the hosted PBX puzzle that we are addressing in 5.2.2 is that SIP phones in LAN often need an outbound proxy that depends on the location.
+Another piece in the hosted PBX puzzle we are addressing in 5.2.2 is that SIP phones in LAN often need an outbound proxy that depends on the location.

 So let’s say that a tenant has two offices which have a VoIP router.
 The first office is at 1.2.3.4, and all traffic needs to be sent to 10.0.0.2.
-Then the first pattern would be “1.2.3.4/32/10.0.0.2”.
+The first pattern would be “1.2.3.4/32/10.0.0.2”.

-The second office would be in the VPN of the company and uses IP addresses 10.43.0.x, and the internal gateway is at edge43.company.com, using TLS on port 5061.
+The second office would be in the VPN of the company using IP addresses 10.43.0.x, and the internal gateway is at edge43.company.com, using TLS on port 5061.
 Then the second pattern would be “10.43.0.0/24/edge43.company.com:5061/tls”.
 In the domain setting the administrator would have to enter “1.2.3.4/32/10.0.0.2 10.43.0.0/24/edge43.company.com:5061/tls”.

 Latest Articles